apache/phoenix-site/site/source/src/site/markdown/resources.md

 #Resources
 Below are some prior presentations that have been done on Apache Phoenix.
+Another good source of information is the Apache Phoenix [blog](https://blogs.apache.org/phoenix/).

 | Conference | Video | Presentation |
 |------------|-------|--------------|